Rx-crxsh3r/POTS-College/README.md

 POTS (Procurement Order Tracking System) is a comprehensive software solution designed to streamline and automate the procurement process.
 Developed by a team of five students, this system is built using Java and follows Object-Oriented Programming (OOP) principles to ensure modularity and scalability.
+This project was originally created using netbeans.

 *__📌 Fun Fact: This project earned us an A+! 🎉__*